Mathematics Outreach

 This talk is heavy on physical props.
 Beginning with boxes, and then progressing to cones, cylinders, spheres, and hyperbolic planes, we explore how shortest paths are always locally straight, or geodesic, but their appearance often defies our expectations!
 Moreover geodesic paths are not always the shortest!
 I gave this talk at Forays, IIT Madras, in 2023.
 For the worksheet click here.

-The talk is partly based on the book The Heart of Mathematics by Ed Burger and Michael Starbird, and the images in my worksheet copied directly from there.
+The talk is partly based on the book The Heart of Mathematics by Ed Burger and Michael Starbird, and the images in my worksheet are copied directly from there.

 Untangling a knot, with numbers!